samuelduchesne/pyumi/README.md

 - Download street networks from Open Street Map and use with the walkability module.
 - Download any Point of Interest (POI) from Open Street Map.
 - Automatically create a site boundary based on the convex hull of the GIS dataset extent.
+- Downloads EPW weather file closest to the location of the GIS dataset.

 ## GIS to UMI Workflow